Stone circles in the British Isles and Brittany: Northern England

 In what is now northern England, there was a particularly rich stone circle tradition in Cumbria.
 Several large megalithic rings were constructed here, such as Castlerigg stone circle, Swinside, and Long Meg and Her Daughters.

 Scotland

 Stone circles exist throughout Scotland, from Ninestane Rig in the far south to more famous examples in the far north and particularly in the islands (where several form part of a UNESCO World Heritage Site).
 The Callanish Stones are one of the best-known examples in the Outer Hebrides, while Orkney is known for its Neolithic monuments, including the Ring of Brodgar and the Standing Stones of Stenness.
 In Aberdeenshire, northeast Scotland, there are many recumbent stone circles to be found – the recumbent is a massive stone lying on its side, generally to the southwest of the circle.

 Ireland

-In counties Cork and Kerry in southwest Ireland there is a preponderance of axial stone circles.
+In counties Cork and Kerry in southwest Ireland there is a preponderance of axial stone circles (see Drombeg stone circle).
 As with the recumbent stone circles of Scotland a stone to the southwest lies on its side but the stone is not particularly large.
+In northeast Ulster at Beaghmore multiple stone circles, cairns and stone rows are found.
+Circles are also found in western Ireland at Lough Gur in County Limerick and near Cong, County Mayo.